 The population of dogs in the whole world is continuously increasing.
-Some of them end up in a shelter, some will end being euthanized because nobody would claim or adopt them.
+Some of them end up in a shelter, and some might end up being euthanized.
 So one solution that dog owners and vets suggest is neutering your dog.
-But how long after neutering does a dog’s behavior change?
+Though, how long after neutering does a pet’s behavior change?

 How Long After Neutering Does a Dog’s Behavior Change?